ScientificSam/Capstone/README.md

 # Problem Statement

-Could we predict who will win the future scheduled baseball games, solely based on physical features of the scheduled baseball game?
+Could we predict the game win/lose or team score based on the scheduled game information and the player's physical attributes?

-Could we predict the score based on ongoing game?
-What are the top 10 features to predict the team score?
+What are the top 10 features that affect the score in a baseball game in general?

+Are there any similarities between teams in terms of offensive and defensive stats?

+Do the factors that affect the score will change from team to team based on the opponent team?

 # Proposed Vision

-Based on the physical aspects like the ballpark location, game type, day night, attendance, the players heights, weights and using game logs, build a machine learning model to predict the visting team score.
+Explore the attributes of the scheduled game and the physical attributes of the players, and design a model to predict the team score or team win/lose.
+Build a machine learning model to predict the top features that affect the team score, based on the offensive, pitching, and defensive measures from the given game logs.
+The Impact here is to know what to concentrate on before going to the game based on the top features, that affect the team score and in turn effects the win/loss.

 # About the data

 The data was taken from `retrosheet.org` website.
-The unzipped version of this data conatins bot the `Negro League Data` and `MLB Data`.
+The unzipped version of this data contains both the `Negro League Data` and `MLB Data`.

 * All data goes into the `data` folder and subfolders.
-The `Data` folder contains all of the unzipped version of data arranged in different folders and structures.
+The `Data` folder contains all of the unzipped versions of data arranged in different folders and structures.
 This data exist in `txt`, `csv`, `eve`, `ros` file formats.

-* All the jupyter notebooks goes into `Notebooks` folder.
+* All the Jupyter notebooks go into `Notebooks` folder.

 * All the SQL code for preprocessing the data goes into `SQL` folder.